jasonlim131/looksRdeceiving/README.md

 1. Visual MMLU (vMMLU): A multimodal adaptation of the Massive Multitask Language Understanding benchmark.
 2. Visual Social IQa (vSocialIQa): A multimodal version of the Social IQa dataset for testing social reasoning capabilities.

-## Results

-Detailed results can be found in `full_results.rtf`.
-Key findings include:
-- [Summary of main results]
-- [Any particularly interesting or surprising findings]

 ## Contributing